abuiles/ember-101/manuscript/ember-data.md

 ~~~~~~~~

 We stored the result in a variable called friends, which is a
-collection with zero element.
+collection with zero elements.
 This makes sense because we haven't
 loaded any **friends** yet.
 If we click on the friends link and run the
 following: